AceyJS/acey/README.md

 ### Why?

-Because your app has "100" different action types, "12" different reducers, "70" differents action functions, and I'm not talking about your selectors and utility functions distributed in dozen of files.
+Because your app has "100" different action types, "12" different reducers, "70" different action functions, and I'm not talking about your selectors and utility functions distributed in dozen of files.
 That means that iterating on this app is painful, and your ability to keep developing your app while maintaining a high standard in terms of organization decreases.

 #### In other words, you lose productivity, and you don't like what you are doing anymore.